MichAuto > Blog > Economic Development > UAW Strike Casts Cloud Over Economic Development in Michigan

 Automotive companies at every level from OEMs to sub-tier parts makers have stopped or significantly curtailed non-necessary spending, according to several impacted companies and industry observers, as the financial toll of the union’s growing work stoppage reverberates through the supply chain.
 Executives began shoring up their rainy day funds months in advance of the labor contract deadline Sept.
 14, said Greg DeGrazia, principal at Detroit-based Miller Canfield, whose practice focuses on intellectual property in automotive and manufacturing.

-All auto suppliers are taking similar measures, said Glenn Stevens, executive director of MICHauto.
+All auto suppliers are taking similar measures, said Glenn Stevens, executive director of MichAuto.
 “They are taking pretty dramatic steps because they have business plans to meet without the revenue,” he said.
 “There’s so much uncertainty about what might happen next.
 The short-term right now for suppliers is really a freeze on all discretionary spending and certainly on big projects pending.
 It’s a bit of a paralysis.”

 The hope is that once the labor dispute is resolved, projects will pick up where they left off, Stevens said, though the longer the strike goes, the more severe the fallout.